wso2/docs-ob-toolkit-cds/en/docs/get-started/open-banking.md

 ## What is Open Banking?

-Open banking is a concept that enables banks, customers, and third parties to use and benefit more from the vast silos of data held by banks on their customers.
-Fundamentally, open banking allows bank customers to share their financial data with third parties with their consent.
-In technical terms, this is done via secure APIs that allow the customers or authorized Third Party Provider applications to access data held by the bank.
-It is envisioned that upon wide adoption, an ecosystem of APIs would be created with various third-party applications, services and intermediary platforms integrating with banks to reinvent financial services using customer data.
+Open banking is a concept that enables data holders, customers, and accredited data recipients to use and benefit more from the vast silos of data held by data holders on their customers.
+Fundamentally, open banking allows CDR consumers to share their financial data with accredited data recipients with their consent.
+In technical terms, this is done via secured APIs that allow the CDR consumers or authorized data recipients to access data held by the bank.
+It is envisioned that upon wide adoption, an ecosystem of APIs would be created with various accredited data recipients, services and intermediary platforms integrating with data holders to reinvent financial services using end consumers data.

 This gives customers more control over their data and greater financial transparency.
-It enables non-banking financial service providers and newer entrants such as fintech to participate more actively and meaningfully in generating customized user experiences for consumers.
+It enables non-banking financial service providers and newer entrants such as accredited data recipients to participate more actively and meaningfully in generating customized user experiences for consumers.
 Open Banking reshapes the banking industry by encouraging networking of data and innovation across various financial institutions.

 ![conceptual evolution of ob](../assets/img/get-started/open-banking/conceptual-evolution-of-open-banking-globally.png)